 Outside her teaching life, she is the founder and artistic director for the Aviary Quartet.
 Aviary works closely with Dr. Robinson’s other ventures; ensemble has performed work commissioned by FNMC as well as performed at conferences across the country.
 Her most recent project is an album of bird-themed works for flute, including a flute quartet inspired by the coffee table book Extraordinary Chickens.
 The album, Aviary, was released on Aerocade Music in March 2023.

-A native of Carthage, Tennessee, Dr. Robinson holds degrees in flute performance from Drake University (B.M.), San Francisco State University (M.M.), and Ball State University (D.A.).
+Winner of the 2012 NFA Graduate Research Competition, Dr. Robinson’s dissertation titled Voice, Itinerant, and Air: The Solo Flute Works of Toru Takemitsu was presented at the 2012 NFA Convention.
+Dr. Robinson holds degrees in flute performance from Drake University (B.M.), San Francisco State University (M.M.), and Ball State University (D.A.).
 Her major teachers have included Linda Lukas of the San Francisco Symphony and Dr. Mihoko Watanabe.